joaogsleite/electron-backend/README.md

 ### `npm run dev`

 Runs the app in the development mode.<br>
-The frontend `react-scripts` development server must be running to serve the app frontend.
+A frontend development server must be running to serve the app html.

 ### `npm run dist`